Title: * a brief, concise, yet descriptive title

 * Include any preliminary observations or background information about the subject

 * Write a possible solution for the problem or an explanation for the observation

 * Make sure this possible solution is a complete sentence.

 *Make a list of ALL items used in the lab.
 Alternatively, materials can be included as part of the procedure.Example: Pond water, strainers, microscopes, field guides, petri dishes

-* Write a paragraph (complete sentences) which explains what you did in the lab as a short summary.
+*Write a paragraph (complete sentences) which explains what you did in the lab as a short summary.
+Include the dependent and independent variables.

-* This section should include any data tables, observations, or observations
+* This section should include any data tables, observations, or other information collected during the procedure.

-* All tables, graphs and charts should be labeled appropriately (X and Y axis)
+* Graphs and charts should be labeled appropriately (X and Y axis)

 * Accept or reject your hypothesis.